 Griffin, Edna M. Williams(born: October 23, 1909 - died: February 8, 2000)

-In 1948, Edna Griffin's daughter and some friends were refused an ice cream cone in the Katz Drug Store in Iowa because it did not serve African Americans.
+In 1948, Edna's daughter and some friends were refused ice cream cones in the Katz Drug Store in Iowa because it did not serve African Americans.
 Griffin led sit-ins, picketed the drug store, and sued the store owner.
 She won her civil case and was awarded $1.
 Griffin went on to found the Iowa Congress for Racial Equality and participated in the March on Washington in 1963.
 She was the co-chair of Shirley Chisholm's 1972 bid for the Democratic Party's nomination for President of the United States.

 Edna M. Williams Griffin was the oldest of the four children of Edward and Henrietta Williams.
 Both of her parents were from Kenucky.
 The family had not been in New Hampshire very long when they were enumerated in the 1920 U.S. Census.
 Edward Williams supported his family as a farmer.
-All of the children were born in Kentucky, and the youngest was two years old.
+All of the children were born in Kentucky; the youngest was two years old in the 1920 Census.

 For more see T. Longden, "Edna Griffin," Des Moines Register, 1/28/2001, Metro Iowa Famous Iowans section, p.
 1B; the Edna Griffin Papers at the University of Iowa website; and "Services are set for Edna Griffin, civil rights pioneer," The Des Moines Register, 2/25/2000, p.
 21.